Skip to Content

 • Value — Specify the value to match.

-• Then go to — Choose the destination question or "End of form".
+• Jump to — Choose the destination question, an ending screen, or “Submit Form (End)”.

 Available Conditions